Orckestra/BetterRetail/README.md

 * Make sure you have installed *.develop.orckestra.local"

 #### Build Projects
-* Run PS as Administrator `.\build\build.ps1 -t dev` to build Reference Application projects (Debug Build, without Unit Test).
+* Run a Powershell Console as an Administrator `.\build\build.ps1 -t dev` to build Reference Application projects (Debug Build, without Unit Test).

 **NOTE**: Before completing a new feature make sure to run the `.\build\build.ps1' without dev parameter to validate all Unit Tests.